distortednet/redditcontentinator/README.md

  - Reverse the sort order so new posts load in on top of old posts.
 Default is new posts load under default posts.
  - Sort by hot/new/rising/etc

+Should be as easy as downloading the .html file to your computer and running.
+This requires no server, and can run locally.
+Browser compatibility not guarenteed.

 This script is useful for either finding content, or monitoring a subreddit.
 For example, you could monitor AskReddit for new threads by selecting AskReddit, selecting new for the sort by field, and then clicking "reverse sort order" so new posts load first.
 You can also monitor all of reddit, although there are certain scenarios where this seems to crash the browser.